jcorporation/myMPDos/README.md

 # myMPDos

-myMPDos is my playground to create Raspberry Pi images (aarch64).
-The images are based on a minimal Alpine Linux image and a custom compiled MPD (latest master and latest stable release).

-WARNING: THIS IS A HIGHLY EXPERIMENTAL VERSION
+myMPDos is a Raspberry Pi image (aarch64) based on Alpine Linux.
+It is running entirely in RAM and it does not write to the SD-card unless you want to save settings.
+Therefore, myMPDos is very robust and you can simply pull the power without any risk of corruption of your SD card.

+As the name suggests myMPDos includes [MPD](https://www.musicpd.org/) and [myMPD](https://github.com/jcorporation/myMPD).
+It is a turnkey solution, MPD and myMPD are preconfigured.
+After startup you can access the myMPD webinterface, copy music to the sdcard data partition or mount a music storage and enjoy your music.

+WARNING: myMPDOS is currently in an early development stage.
+If it evolves I will add prebuild images.

 The `build.sh` script creates a qemu image, starts it and compiles myMPD and MPD.
 The resulting packages are integrated in a custom overlay for the default Alpine Linux Raspberry image.

-## Usage
+## Building the image

 1. Create the image with `./build.sh`
 2. Optionally run `./cleanup.sh` to cleanup things

+## Usage

-3. Transfer the image to a sdcard
+1. Transfer the image to a sdcard
-4. Optional edit wifi.txt to setup wlan
-5. ssh to the raspberry (root password is blank)
-6. Run mympd-os-config to setup the system
+2. Edit `mympd/bootstrap.txt`
+3. Boot your Raspberry Pi

 ## Test